Lou Henry Hoover: Political beliefs

+During her early life and career, Hoover was not politically vocal.
+She preferred to speak to nonpartisan issues, and she wished to avoid saying anything that might have political ramifications for her husband.
+To present a unified stance with her husband, she rarely expressed political ideas of her own except on women's issues.
+Hoover supported civil rights and deplored racism, though she was susceptible to the racial stereotyping that was common at the time, and she was unaware of problems faced by the African American community.
+One of the few issues on which she disagreed with her husband was her support for the prohibition of alcohol.
+She disposed of her husband's wine collection, and she refused to attend any event that served alcohol illegally.

 Throughout her life, Hoover worked to support women's causes.
-She was an advocate of women's employment, encouraging housewives to start careers in addition to keeping house.
-Hoover lived by this belief, maintaining an active role in her husband's work and in her own humanitarian projects.
-Her support for women's causes came about early in life, and she wrote multiple school essays on the subject.
+She was an advocate of women's employment, encouraging housewives to start careers as well as keeping house.
+Her support for women's causes came about early in life, and she wrote school essays on the subject.
+She was a member of several women's groups, many of which engaged in philanthropic efforts to support women.
 When the Nineteenth Amendment guaranteed women's suffrage in the United States in 1920, Hoover said that women's responsibilities extended to civic duty.
-She was a member of several women's groups, many of which engaged in philanthropic efforts to support women.
-Hoover also supported civil rights on racial grounds and deplored racism, though she was susceptible to the racial stereotyping that was common at the time, and she was unaware of problems faced by the African American community.
+She chastised women who lived purely domestic lives as "lazy", arguing that household chores did not preclude a career.
+She was also critical of politically active women who focused exclusively on women's and children's rights issues, believing that women should participate in governance more broadly.

-Hoover was a strong believer in philanthropy and business ethics, supporting her husband's decision to reimburse his employers at personal expense after a fellow partner defrauded them.
+Hoover was a strong believer in philanthropy and business ethics, supporting her husband's decision to reimburse his employees at personal expense after a fellow partner defrauded them.
 She also ensured that the culprit's family was cared for financially after he fled the country.
-Hoover was not vocal about her beliefs, preferring to practice them quietly.
-Outside of women's issues, she rarely expressed political ideas of her own, presenting a unified position with the stances of her husband.
+She believed that private charity was preferable to public assistance programs.
+Hoover was not vocal about her beliefs on philanthropy, believing that it was something that should be practiced privately.
 She opposed publicized philanthropy, and she gave funds to the needy throughout her life without telling others.
 The full extent of her philanthropy was not known until records were discovered after her death.
 She held a similar philosophy regarding religion, believing that practice was more important than sectarian identification.